iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-7.markdown

 Attackers can also exploit this vulnerability to cause denial-of-service (DoS) by making multiple unauthenticated HTTP POST calls to include large local files in an attempt to exhaust the available system resources.

 Combining this vulnerability with the [Security Middleware Bypass](/weblog{% post_url 2024-01-22-cyberpanel-4 %}), it is possible to gain root access on the underlying CyberPanel host.
-This approach is described below after the technical analysis.
+This attack approach is described below after the technical analysis.

 #### Technical Analysis